vitaliy-sharandin/psychotherapy-rag-agent/README.md

 ### LangGraph Architecture

 The internal logic of the agent is based on LangGraph framework.
 This graph controls the flow of actions, retrievals, and state management.
-The agent dynamically updates its knowledge and state as it interacts with the user.
+The agent dynamically updates its knowledge and state as it interacts with the user and tools at disposal.

 ![LangGraph Structure](images/graph.png)